 • November 2024

 A high-level virtual roundtable on dementia research and clinical trials in Latin America and the Caribbean.
-There will be opening presentations from Professor Ricardo Nitrini Professor of Neurology of the University of São Paulo and Dr Sylvia Josephy Hernandez, Department of Neurology CCSS Costa Rica followed by a roundtable discussion.
+There will be opening presentations from Dr Gustavo Sevlever, Director of Education and Research of the Fleni Institute and Dr Sylvia Josephy Hernandez, Department of Neurology CCSS Costa Rica followed by a roundtable discussion.
 The discussion will be chaired by Dr Claudia Duran-Aniotz, Assistant Professor, Universidad Adolfo IbáñezChile.

 • January 2025